PeerViewer/codebase/README.md

 ## Build a release

-To build a release, have a look at the interactive script:
+To build a release, have a look at the interactive scripts:

-`./release.sh`
+`./build_release_linux.sh # only tested on a Linux machine` `./build_release_windows.sh # needs to be done on a Windows machine, more info in the script itself`

 ## Run as webapp